 The traditional hiring process is slowly transforming towards the age of AI and automation.
 The technology eliminates bias and enhances data-driven hiring decisions.
 Automated hiring systems have high stakes and are fast developing.
 Among these are the algorithmic personality and psychometric tests, which are completely automated with AI ensuring indicative surfacing of potential candidates.

 The pre-employment assessment software and tools include features for sourcing candidates, resume screening, skills assessments, interview process, video and voice analysis, and in-depth data reports.
-Especially after the pandemic, the popularity of the AI-assisted hiring tools soared as it drastically reduced voluminous manual paperwork.
+Especially after the pandemic, the popularity of AI-assisted hiring tools soared as it drastically reduced voluminous manual paperwork.

 However, the choice of a pre-employment assessment tool should not be taken lightly.
 Here are some of the benefits of choosing the right tool.